Zeppelin LZ 121 Nordstern: War reparations

 Nordstern was designed to carry about 25 passengers on a Friedrichshafen - Berlin - Stockholm route but this route was never opened.
 The older sister ship LZ 120 Bodensee did run a regular passenger service between Friedrichshafen and Berlin in late 1919.

 The LZ 120 and LZ 121 were not allowed to enter service as the Allies had forbidden Germany to make any more Zeppelins at the end of 1919.
 The German government had hoped that it was only a temporary measure, so the Spa Conference of 1920 was held to address the issue in July 1920 at Spa, Belgium.
 The Commission Chairman General E. A. Masterman decided on 9 August 1920 that the two airships be given to France and Italy as war reparations.
 The two ships were confiscated under protest by the German government.
 LZ 121 was awarded to France, which in May 1921 constructed an airship hangar for the zeppelin in Saint-Cyr-l'École at Versailles.

 LZ 121 set out for its maiden voyage to France on 13 June 1921 at 11:30 am.
 About 10,000 people went to Friedrichshafen to get a last glimpse of the airship before it departed German airspace.
 It reached Saint-Cyr-l'École on the evening of the same day.

 Career in France

 Nose cone framework on display at the Musée de l’air et de l’espace in Paris.

 LZ 121 was put under the command of the French airline Société Anonyme de Navigation Aérienne (Sana), where it was renamed Méditerranée and operated as a Zeppelin air transport between southern France and Algeria.

 Military career

-In April 1922 the Méditerranée was handed over to the French Navy and based at Cuers-Pierrefou, Toulon.
+In April 1922, Méditerranée was handed over to the French Navy and based at Cuers-Pierrefou, Toulon.
 The airship was used for training.
 New gas cells were installed, with the work finished in early 1923.

-In 1923, the Méditerranée participated in French naval maneuvers in the Mediterranean.
+In 1923, Méditerranée participated in French naval maneuvers in the Mediterranean.
 From December 1923 the airship was limited to short-range flights, before being decommissioned and disassembled in August 1926.
 In September 1926 the framework of LZ 121 was tested under increasing loads until destruction.